 - The Ohio Transfer Module (OTM), which is a subset or a complete set of a public college's or university's general education requirement that represents a common body of knowledge and academic skills, is comprised of 36-40 semester hours or 54-60 quarter hours of courses in the following fields: English composition and oral communication; mathematics, statistics and formal/symbolic logic; arts and humanities; social and behavioral sciences; and natural sciences.
 Additional elective hours from among the five areas make up the total hours for a completed Transfer Module.

-- The Transfer Assurance Guides (TAGs) include the Ohio Transfer Module – both required and elective courses, and then moves beyond those courses into additional hours in pre-major and major courses.
-Courses in a TAGs are guaranteed to transfer and apply directly to the major.
-In its totality, the TAGs become a guaranteed pathway for students and is a very powerful advising tool for faculty and other advisors.
-There are 42 TAGs in 8 specific discipline areas presently involving 3,900 plus approved matches.
-The TAGs are developed, approved, and monitored by Ohio's public institutions for higher education.
+- The Transfer Assurance Guides (TAGs) are advising tools that include the Ohio Transfer Module, pre-major/beginning major courses called “TAG courses”, advising notes, and foreign language requirements, when applicable.
+All courses in TAGs are guaranteed to transfer and apply directly to the major requirements accordingly.
+In totality, the TAGs are guaranteed pathways for students and are very powerful advising tools for faculty and other advisors.
+There are 48 TAG pathways in 12 specific discipline areas presently involving close to 4,000 approved matches.
+TAG courses are developed, endorsed, and reviewed by faculty in the content areas.

 - Career-Technical Credit Transfer (CT)2 - Legislation directs the Ohio Board of Regents to work collaboratively with the Ohio Department of Education, public adult and secondary career technical education, and state-supported institutions of higher education to establish criteria, policies, and procedures to transfer agree-upon technical courses from one system to another.
 Presently five areas of transfer are being developed: Nursing, Engineering Technology, Medical Assisting, Information Technology (Networking), and Automotive Technology.